Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

 const { brand: ticketBrand } = ticketMint.getIssuerRecord();
 ```

-Once our asset is defined, we will mint our inventory at the start of our the smart contract and allocate it to our `inventorySeat`, which will function as our vendor.
+Once our asset is defined, we will mint our inventory at the start of our the smart contract and allocate it to our `inventorySeat` object.
 This also allows us to check if user is buying more than our inventory allows.
 This can be done using an [AmountMath API method](https://docs.agoric.com/reference/ertp-api/amount-math.html#amountmath-isgte-leftamount-rightamount-brand).

 <details>